 How to Process Emotions – 4 Easy Steps

 Do you know how to process your emotions?
+In other words – how to take care of yourself emotionally?
 Have you given it much thought?
 Or are your emotions running the show?

-I developed a process to manage your emotions in a productive way.
+I developed a process of how to process negative emotions in a productive way.
 The process is called the Four N’s: Notice, Name, Nurture, and Need.
 We all want someone to be there for us in relationship.
 This process is a way for you to be there for yourself emotionally.
-It is an easy yet powerful practice worth learning.
+It’s an easy yet powerful practice worth learning.

 1. Notice Your Behavior